-) in one of the Bartholin's glands, which are located on each side of the vaginal opening.
+) in one of the Bartholin glands.
+These glands are found on each side of the vaginal opening.

 Often the abscess

-appears quickly over several days and become very hot and swollen.
+appears quickly over several days.
+The area will become very hot and swollen.
 Activity that puts pressure on the vulva

 , and walking and sitting, may cause severe pain.